 Refer to the Instructions for Schedule PH (Form 1120) (PDF) for more information and a list of exceptions.

-A personal service corporation is a corporation where:
+A personal service corporation:

 - Its principal activity is performing personal services during the "testing period."